 These were years of travel, my 30s.
 I was fascinated with great places.
 Suddenly, I was free to go to places I had heard about all my life.
 My galleries are filled with pictures.
 Karen took them while I wrote papers.
 After a while, I had that full circle feeling.
-I was repeating as prices rose.

 Karen and I began watching Dallas in the fall of 1979.
 It sounds crazy, but when J.R. and Sue Ellen became parents on the show, I realized that I was going to be a father.
 I never thought it possible before.
 Karen and I knew we would be parents.
-We also believed we would have the boy she so desired.
+We also believed we would have the boy she wanted.

 Karen removed her IUD (Intra-Uterine Device) and began trying to get pregnant.
 Things sometimes go awry, and it takes a couple of tries to get them right.
 That is how it was.
 Karen was pregnant by late 1982.
 In March, 1983, she called me where I was working as a printer with the State.
-She was at the doctor's office, and there had been a miscarriage.
+She was at the doctor's, and there had been a miscarriage.
 I recall walking through the streets of Nashville with tears in my eyes.
 That night, Karen and I hugged in the kitchen, and I told her we would try again.
 She must have gotten pregnant the second time around June 11, because Michael Brandon Colyer was born 9 months later on March 11, 1984.
 As it turned out, the pregnancies were so close that only one of the babies could be born.
 It was hard to understand and hard to explain.
-It had to be God's will!
+It had to be God's will.
 I came to feel that God brought me to Nashville for the purpose of becoming Michael's father.
 Years later, I felt He brought me back to help Michael after he got older.
-Karen and I divorced, and I ended up living with my parents in Louisville.
-But I lived with my son over a year, long enough to establish a permanent relationship.
+Karen and I divorced, and I ended up living with my parents in Louisville, but I lived with my son over a year, long enough to establish a permanent relationship.
 He never forgot me!

 I started getting up when I traveled to Bolivia for a star party in July, 2012.
 On returning, I penned a series of astronomy papers.
 In February, 2013, a new wave of music was started by Little Big Town.
 I became a strict lyricist.